Krillh/Airzlinshire/Language/Majel/Majel.md

 ## Motivators For Spread

 One of the largest motivators for farmers to learn this language was to enable them to conduct international trade without a 3rd party.
-There were 3 primary standard trading practices for foodstuffs, the first is a basic distributer model where distributers handle all the logistics, and the other one is a direct order or reoccuring deal model where two parties will make a
+There were 3 primary standard trading practices for foodstuffs, the first is a basic distributer model where distributers handle all the logistics, direct order
 # Phonology

 Consonants (with Romanized symbols):